giulioleoni/Game_Jam_09_2024/README.md

 Instead of creating many different clients, I thought of using one widget for the client and changing the sprite radomically each time a potion is completed.

-I used the UI animations for the fade in/out effects and also for the client's shake (animation executed when he askes for the potion)
+I used the UI animations for the fade in/out effects and also for the client's shake (animation executed when he asks for the potion)